 For the more adventurous and experienced hobbyist, homemade diets are possible, but are much more time consuming and possibly risky to your pet’s health.
 It is important to note that insects need to make up a larger portion of the diet when you are feeding a homemade diet.
 Be sure to read the list of foods that are considered safe for crested geckos.

 I’m of the opinion that eating the “wrong” things (any unbalanced diet) is worse for crested geckos than not eating in the short term.
 Reptiles have a different metabolism than mammals – they are ectothermic (specifically poikiliothermic) or “cold blooded”.
 Their blood isn’t really cold, but their energy from food doesn’t have to be spent maintaining their body temperature as in mammals.
 Mammals also have complex brains that use energy.
 So a reptile like a crested gecko doesn’t need to eat as much in comparison to endotherms or “warm blooded” animals.

 However, diet is very important for reptiles as they have a need for calcium and D3 (plus other vitamins and minerals!).
 In captivity, if we aren’t careful to give them a good balance of these macrominerals and micronutrients, we run the risk of harming them.
 They can develop Metabolic Bone Disease (MBD) which is a preventable disease with proper diet!

-Once a crestie is eating CGD on its own, I think it’s fine to give treats once in a while – no more than 10% of their total diet.
+Once a crestie is eating CGD on its own, I think it’s fine to give fruit treats once in a while – no more than 10% of their total diet.
+This is typically once a month.
 Got a picky eater?
 Check out our advice for crested geckos not eating the food that is best for them.